Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 20. Explain how would you handle revision (version) control?

-My approach to handle revision control would be to post the code on Source Forge or GitHub so everyone can view it.
+Answer: My approach to handling revision control would be to post the code on Source Forge or GitHub so everyone can view it.
 Also, I will post the checklist from the last revision to make sure that any unsolved issues are resolved.

 21. What Is Devops With Cloud Computing?

-22. Why do we use chef-jenkins plugin in chef?
+22. Why do we use the chef-Jenkins plugin in chef?

-The puppet module command provides an interface for managing modules from the Puppet Forge.
+Answer: The puppet module command provides an interface for managing modules from the Puppet Forge.
 Its interface is similar to several common package managers (such as gem, apt-get, or yum).
 You can use the puppet module command to search for, install, and manage modules.
-(DevOps Interview Questions Pdf – The Most Important 2019 Latest Top 51)

 24. What’s Special About Puppet’s Model-driven Design?

 - Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps; in its rawest state, SSH and a for a loop.
 This general approach grew more sophisticated over time, but it retained the more profound limitations at its root.

 - Puppet takes a different approach, which is to model everything: the current state of the node, the desired configuration state, the actions taken during configuration enforcement as data: each node receives a catalog of resources and relationships, compares it to the current system state, and makes changes as needed to bring the system into compliance.